 To restrict movement in the wrist, you will have to get a splint.
 Minor fractures with bone pieces that have not moved out of place require a patient to wear a splint for 3 or 5 weeks.
 Other severe fractures may require casts for 6 or eight weeks.

 Wilmington Urgent Family Clinic, a health care clinic in Los Angeles, is known for providing the best time-sensitive health care in California.
 We care for all our patients.
 That is why no matter what kind of condition they suffer from, we always have high-quality solutions.
 Wilmington urgent care clinic has patients' interests in mind when serving them, which is why we use the most advanced technologies when offering treatments.
 Patients are taken care of in a compassionate manner.

 Wilmington Urgent Family Clinic services are now available for extended hours, which means that all patients, regardless of their health conditions, will get quick and reliable health services.
 Unlike emergency rooms that only offer services to patients undergoing life-threatening conditions, Wilmington urgent family care doesn't discriminate against anyone because of their medical condition.
-We have state-of-the-art medical equipment such as x-ray imaging for Wilmington residents who require such services.
+We have state-of-the-art medical equipment, such as x-ray imaging, for patients who require such services.

-The reason why you need to choose Wilmington walk-in or urgent care or because physical examinations are among the services offered at our clinic.
-Type the injury clinic near me in Google's search bar if you want to get a splinting procedure or even a COVID-19 test.
-Once you head over to our official website, you will get all the information you want about health care services offered.
-Our professional and highly skilled staff has been trained to provide professional health care services all the time.
+Wilmington walk-in or urgent care clinic also offers physical examinations for those who need them.
+Type "injury clinic near me" in Google's search bar if you want to get a splinting procedure.
+Once you head to our official website, you will get all the information you want about the healthcare services offered at our clinic.
+Our highly skilled staff has been trained to provide professional health care services all the time.
 You can access all our clinics that are spread across Southern California.

 No more waiting for long hours in emergency rooms when you have Wilmington Urgent Care.
 Fix your appointment today and get attended right away.